Canadian Aesthetics Expo

 - It is not necessary to flame-proof textiles, papers, and other combustible merchandise on display for sale but the quantity so used shall be limited to the displaying of one salvageable length.
 Each sample must differ in colour, weave, or texture.

-- The use of open flame is limited to certain articles of merchandise where the operation of an approved appliance or device definitely helps to promote the sale of such equipment.
-Equipment must be set up in a manner to comply with approved safety standards; a suitable fire extinguisher shall be provided on recommendation of the Inspector.
+- The use of an open flame is limited to certain articles of merchandise where the operation of an approved appliance or device definitely helps to promote the sale of such equipment.
+Equipment must be set up in a manner to comply with approved safety standards; a suitable fire extinguisher shall be provided on the recommendation of the Inspector.
 If at any time the Inspector deems such equipment to be operated in a manner dangerous to public safety, he/she shall cancel the privilege of the Exhibitor concerned.